-Will I be able to collect recycling bags?
+Can I collect recycling bags?

 This will be possible in some locations, where it is safe to do so.
 Please see individual library locations for details.

-Will newspapers and magazines be available?
+Are newspapers and magazines available?

 Not in the library, although they can be accessed on your own devices from home through PressReader and RBdigital online with your library card.

-Will WiFi be available?
+Is WiFi available?

-Will the public computers be available?
+Are the public computers available?

 From 1 August there will be a limited number of public computers available in most libraries.
 Please check individual library locations for details.
 Sessions will last a maximum of 45 minutes to enable cleaning between use.
 Customers will be able to book online, by phone or in the library.
 No walk-in sessions will be available.
 Please see the Library computers and WiFi page for more details.

-Printing and scanning facilities are temporarily suspended.
+Scanning facilities are temporarily suspended.

-Will customer toilets and changing facilities be open?
+Are customer toilets and changing facilities open?

-No, these will not be available.
+No, these are not available.

 Are there any events or activities running in libraries?